DEU-synabro/synabro-backend/README.md

                 password: testPassword
             ...
         ```
     - If you want to use another profile option, you have to copy `application-prod.yml` file and change name to `application-{profile name}.yml`
+      - Add `application-{profile-name}.yml` to `.gitignore` to prevent pushing sensitive data.

 ### Run Docker container for mariaDB
 ```